Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 A comprehensive forex trading dashboard with real-time market data, RSI analysis, currency strength meters, and AI-powered news analysis.

+## UI Fixes

+- KLineChart Fullscreen: Fixed the Indicators dropdown not opening/clicking in fullscreen by raising its portal z-index above the fullscreen overlay.
+The dropdown is now always visible and interactive when fullscreen is enabled.

 ## Trend Strategy (EMA Touch) – Entry Line

 - Location: `Trading` → KLineChart (advanced widget).
 Toggle "Trend Strategy" in the indicator list.